“When you know your worth, you’ll no longer tolerate the excuses of those who don’t.”

 I ran across this quote over the weekend and it immediately sent me into a spiral of deep thought.
 The underlying message in those words were so loud I felt like there was something about this I needed to expand on and share.

 One of the easiest things to do in life is to blame others for the “bad” things we may experience.
 We’ve all been there before, at the end of a finger pointing at everyone other than ourselves as we play the blame game and victim to life.
 From this P.O.V. we strip ourselves of the opportunity to recognize our strengths and surrender the part of our lives we do have control over.
-However, I’ve realized why taking the “easy way out” is so common amongst us when it comes to coming face to face with our lives; fear coupled with our inner child’s desire to protect ourselves.
+However, I’ve realized why taking the “easy way out” is so common amongst us when its time to come face to face with our lives; fear coupled with our inner child’s desire to protect ourselves.

 Fear is what I like to define as “an incredible act of the imagination.”
 Fears is a byproduct of our ego and essentially has no real power outside of what we feed it in our minds.
 Not to say danger is nonexistent, but fear is a choice.
 A choice that in certain situations serve their necessary purpose; to keep us alive within our human experience.
 When we’re afraid we become alert, filled with adrenaline and take on an animalistic flight or fight response that works together to save our lives if need be.